Quality, Quantity, and Diversity of Students

 Specialized Degree Programs Relevant to Retail Positions

 In addition to offering a BSBA degree, over 600 business students are enrolled in specialized degree programs relevant to retail positions in supply chain management, MIS, real estate, loss prevention, finance, and accounting.
 In most of these programs, students matriculate for an additional year receiving both a BSBA and a Masters Degree.
-In addition, there are 80 students in the Master of Science, Information Systems & Operations Management program (MS, ISOM and Supply Chain Management), 240 students in the Master of Accounting, 105 students in the Master of Arts with a major in International Business program, 30 students in the Master of Science in Finance program, 100 students in the Master of Science in Management (Human Resource Management) program, and 25 students in the Master of Science in Real Estate program.
+In addition, there are 80 students in the Master of Science, Information Systems & Operations Management program (MS, ISOM and Supply Chain Management), 240 students in the Master of Accounting, 105 students in the Master of International Business program, 30 students in the Master of Science in Finance program, 100 students in the Master of Science in Management (Human Resource Management) program, and 25 students in the Master of Science in Real Estate program.

 Students Interested in Pursuing Careers in Retailing

 Warrington's David F. Miller Center for Retailing Education and Research is one of just three business school-based retail centers in the country.
 Two major objectives of the Miller Center for Retailing Education and Research are to stimulate student interest in pursuing careers in retailing and prepare students for entry level management positions.